 Best time to visit

-Selous Game Reserve is open throughout the entire year for travellers.
+Selous Game Reserve is open throughout the entire year for travelers.
 In any case, the best time for wildlife seeing in is from late June until October.

 What to see?

-Selous has horde wildlife offering a standout amongst the best diversion seeing alternatives in Tanzania.
-You can without much of a stretch spot lions, leopards, giraffes, elephants, bison and rhinos.
-Hippos and Nile crocodile can be found in the Rufiji River water.
+Selous has horde wildlife offering a standout amongst the best diversion seeing alternatives in a Tanzania Safaris.
+You can without much of a stretch spot lion, leopards, giraffes, elephants, bison, and rhinos.
+Hippos and Nile crocodiles can be found in the Rufiji River water.

 It additionally has a different birdlife with more than 440 flying creature species.
-Transient feathered creatures are likewise found in Selous amid November to April.
+Transient feathered creatures are likewise found in Selous from November to April.

 At Selous Game Reserve you can do a lot of activities such as:

 - Horse safari